alan994/go-calculator/Readme.md

 * run `docker-compose up -d` command

 To test endpoints run `curl` or `wget` with url like this `http://localhost:8080/add?x=2&y=5` or use [RestClient](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) Visual Studio Code extension and run `api-endpoints.http` file located in `/src/test` directory

+# Deployment

+It all depends on your use case and your infrastructure.
+Most cloud environments support running applications in containers and maybe this is the simplest approach.
+You could also utilize Kubernetes and run this app with other applications you have.